 #12 Warm Auburn with That Cool Window-Frame Fringe

-OK so “window-frame fringe” is one of my favorite terms because it’s literally what it does, it opens up your face like a window and lets all the light in.
-This one is brow-grazing and airy and it works SO well with the auburn layers falling past the shoulders.
-There’s a small cowlick at the crown here and instead of fighting it, the cut uses a short crown graduation to work WITH it, which I always appreciate because cowlicks are going to do what they want regardless.
-The root-smudge for low-contrast regrowth is a really practical touch.
-Just know that any fringe needs occasional trimming between full haircuts and warm red tones need regular glossing, but neither of those is a big deal if you’re already in the habit of salon visits.
+“Window-frame fringe” is a super fun name for this style, as it is just as descriptive as what a window frame fringe does, it opens up your face like a window and lets all the light in!
+This one is brow-grazing and airy and pairs SO well with shoulder grazing auburn layers.
+We’ve got a small cowlick at the crown here, and rather than fighting it, the cut uses a short crown graduation to work WITH it, which I appreciate, because cowlicks will do what they want!
+The root-smudge is a practical touch for the low-contrast regrowth.
+Just know that with any fringe, there will be some maintenance in the form of trims, and warm reds will need a gloss in between visits, but that is easily manageable if you’re already in the habit of salon visits!

 #13 Long Copper Layers with Effortless Face-Framing Lift

-The deep side part on this is doing something really beautiful, it’s creating natural volume and asymmetry that feels very modern.
-And the long graduated layers with point-cut ends give you that airy, swinging movement without any heaviness.
-The red gloss on top is really intensifying the shine in a way that makes the whole thing look healthy and vibrant.
-I do want to mention that keeping full length with copper means you’re managing two things at once, the color fading and the potential for fine ends to look see-through.
-A color-deposit gloss at home and either a round-brush blowdry or a little root mousse will keep this looking as good as it does in the photo.
+The deep side part creates beautiful natural volume and asymmetry.
+The long graduated layers with point-cut ends offer airy swinging movement without the weight.
+The red gloss really adds shine to the hair giving it a healthy and vibrant look.
+I must say with full length of copper, it means you’re dealing with two things at once, the color fading and the fine ends looking see-through.
+A color deposit gloss at home along with a round brush blow dry or a little root mouse will keep the look from the photo.

 #14 Deep Auburn with Soft Graduation Around the Face